MoorDES/libVIODES-Qt4-Pre2024/README.md

 ## Qt-Style Plug-Ins

 To extend libVIODES to display a specific fType, you need to derive corresponding VioStyle, VioModel, VioView and VioWidget classes.
-Via the qt plugin mechanism, you can register your extensons with the VioTypeResistry.
-There will be a demo plugins for timed generators and colord markings.
+Via the Qt plugin mechanism, you can register your extensons with the VioTypeResistry.
+There are demo plugins for timed generators and colord markings.

-###
+##
-plug-in/viogen:
+Plug-In/VioGen:

 * plain generator representation (VioGeneratorModel, VioGeneratorWidget)
 * specific generator representation (VioGeneratorList*, VioGeneratorGraph*)
-* specialised qt models/views (Lio*, Gio*)
+* specialised Qt models/views (Lio*, Gio*)

-The code of this pluglin is taken from an previous project for graph representation (libviogen).
-As it happens, the old code basis did not nicely match the new interface design and there have been quite some glitches in the transition.
-So dont consider this plugin as a template to design your plugin.
+The code of this pluglin is taken from an previous project for graph representation (libVIOGen).
+There are some glitches from the merge, so don,t consider this plugin as a template to design your plugin.

 ## Tutorial

-The tutorial is a simple Qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
+The base usaage of libVIODES is demonstrated by the simple Qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
 It is meant as a basis for testing ant debugging.